Co-op Legal Services family law team awarded excellence in technology and innovation by the Law Society.

 It can be a contentious issue when other people are involved in the upbringing of your children.
-The idea of sharing Parental Responsibility with your former spouse or partner’s new spouse may not sit comfortably and may be viewed as an attempt to marginalise a parent in their own child’s life.
+For some, the idea of sharing Parental Responsibility with a former spouse's new spouse may not sit comfortably.
+A non-resident parent could view this as an attempt to marginalise them in their own child's life.

-If that parent’s agreement is not forthcoming but you and your spouse remain of the view that you having Parental Responsibility is in the child’s best interests for you to have Parental Responsibility, you can apply to the Court for a Court Order giving you Parental Responsibility.
+If the other parent doesn't consent but you and your spouse believe that it's in the child's best interests for you to have Parental Responsibility, you can apply for a Court Order giving you Parental Responsibility.

 Here’s what a step-parent Parental Responsibility Agreement doesn’t do:

-- It doesn’t remove Parental Responsibility from the absent biological parent
+- It doesn’t remove Parental Responsibility from the non-resident biological parent

-- It doesn’t give you a greater say than the absent parent in the child’s upbringing (but it does give you an equal say)
+- It doesn’t give you a greater say than the non-resident parent in the child’s upbringing (but it does give you an equal say)

 - It doesn’t make you liable to pay maintenance for the child